DERAS-RFID/.github/profile/README.md

 - **Flexible configuration options** for ease of integration with different hardware brands and models.

 This API empowers developers to build custom applications that can fully utilize the capabilities of UHF RFID technology.

----
-Communicate with the API using WebSockets, ideal for real-time applications, such as web-based dashboards and IoT projects.